 The leaves are compound and have three to nine leaflets that are in an opposite arrangement.
 The small white flowers form in a cluster called a cyme and are produced during the summer.
 They are used in making wines, cordials, and syrups.
 In the fall, you can start collecting the small black fruit after they are completely ripe.
 As a reminder, they should be cooked before eating for safety.
 For some fun, you might like to try an elderberry flower fizzy drink or and elderberry tincture.

 Elderberry varieties with purple leaves include 'Black Beauty', 'Black Lace', 'Purpurea', and 'Thundercloud'.
 If you would like leaves that are variegated, look for 'Albo-variegata', 'Madonna' and 'Pulverulenta'.
-Elderberry is a lovely addition for a wildlife garden.
+Elderberry is a lovely addition to a wildlife garden.
 Birds are especially known to snack on the fruits.
 Bees, butterflies, and hummingbirds will also visit.

 This shrub can grow in many different types of soils.
 New plants can be propagated through cuttings or seeds.
 Cuttings are needed if you are working with a specific cultivar.